 As part of the Growth Deal preparation, the Skills and Employment Board commissioned research to provide a retrospective analysis of the use of FE/Skills Capital in Lancashire over the past five years and to begin to compile a "pipeline" of future projects.
 This analysis was used to understand assets and gaps in the skills infrastructure landscape.
 Skills providers were then asked to complete project pro-forma aimed at populating a pipeline of indicative projects as far forward as 2020.

-A total of 52 potential projects were identified, seeking £95m of Skills Capital grant between 2014 and 2020.
-These projects represented a combination of planned estate improvement and maintenance, new projects aligned to the growth priorities identified within the Strategic Economic Plan and investment in wider student facilities such as sports, social and learning resources.

-A further, more detailed application form was issued, to identify projects with a 2015/16 and 2016/17 start date.
-This resulted in 33 detailed project questionnaires returns seeking circa £45m of SLGF.

-In consultation with the SFA and BIS, the 33 projects were prioritised according to strategic importance and readiness.
-A common frame of assessment was applied to the skills capital projects based on strength of the rationale for the process, outputs, value for money, deliverability and scalability.

-Following this further assessment by the Skills and Employment Board, projects were designated into one of three categories: High Priority; Developmental; Low Priority / Questionable Eligibility.
-This resulted in nine projects being categorised by the Skills Board as a High Priority.
-Negotiations with Government during the Growth Deal process resulted in further prioritisation and projects being split according to 2015/16 and 2016/17 starts, with 2015/16 seeing 8 skills capital projects underway.

 The Business Case, Scheme Assessment and Appraisal

-The formal consideration of the Detailed Business Cases submitted in support of 2015/16 projects is now almost complete.
-The process brings together the scoring of both the SFA and LEP, reverts to the applicant for further information as appropriate and is then ratified by both Skills Board and LEP.
-Through this process, it has become apparent that the marking criteria of the preceding ESF programme is not aligned with this new programme.
-The evaluation team is now working with SFA to address this in subsequent rounds of activity.
+The formal consideration of the Detailed Business Cases brings together the scoring of both the SFA and LEP, reverts to the applicant for further information as appropriate and is then ratified by both Skills Board and LEP.

 Local funding contribution